sisk-http/docs/docs/fundamentals/requests.md

 | [Query](/api/Sisk.Core.Http.HttpRequest.Query) | Gets the request query in a named value collection. | `{StringValueCollection object}` |
 | [IsSecure](/api/Sisk.Core.Http.HttpRequest.IsSecure) | Determines if the request is using SSL (true) or not (false). | `false` |

+You can also opt by using the [HttpRequest.Uri](/api/Sisk.Core.Http.HttpRequest.Uri) property, which includes everything above in one object.

 ## Getting the request body

 Some requests include body such as forms, files, or API transactions.
 You can get the body of a request from the property: